 cannabis products in the United States.

 h.
-That the patient's de-identified health information contained in the physician certification and medical marijuana use registry may be used for research purposes.
-The Department of Health submits a data set to The Medical Marijuana Research and Education Coalition for each patient registered in the medical marijuana use registry that includes the patient's qualifying medical condition and the daily dose amount and forms of marijuana certified for the patient. * I have had the opportunity to discuss these matters with the physician and to ask questions regarding anything I may not understand or that I believe needed to be clarified.
-I acknowledge that my treating physician has informed me of the nature of a recommended treatment, including but not limited to, any recommendation regarding medical marijuana.
-My treating physician also informed me of the risks, complications, and expected benefits of any recommended treatment, including its likelihood of success and failure.
-I acknowledge that my treating physician informed me of any alternatives to the recommended treatment, including the alternative of no treatment, and the risks and benefits. * PART B: Certification for medical marijuana in a smokable form for a patient under 18 with a diagnosed terminal condition.
+That the patient's de-identified health information contained in the physician/provider certification and medical marijuana use registry may be used for research purposes.
+In addition for patients in FL, The Department of Health submits a data set to The Medical Marijuana Research and Education Coalition for each patient registered in the medical marijuana use registry that includes the patient's qualifying medical condition and the daily dose amount and forms of marijuana certified for the patient. * I have had the opportunity to discuss these matters with the physician/provider and to ask questions regarding anything I may not understand or that I believe needed to be clarified.
+I acknowledge that my treating physician/provider has informed me of the nature of a recommended treatment, including but not limited to, any recommendation regarding medical marijuana.
+My treating physician/provider also informed me of the risks, complications, and expected benefits of any recommended treatment, including its likelihood of success and failure.
+I acknowledge that my treating physician/provider informed me of any alternatives to the recommended treatment, including the alternative of no treatment, and the risks and benefits. * PART B: Certification for medical marijuana in a smokable form for a patient under 18 with a diagnosed terminal condition.
 Initial here if you are not a patient under 18 with a diagnosed terminal condition who will be receiving medical marijuana in a smokable form.
-After initialing here, complete part C. If the patient is under 18, has a diagnosed terminal condition, and will be receiving medical marijuana in a smokable form, please review and initial the remainder of Part B before completing Part C. Respiratory Health Exposures to tobacco smoke and household air pollution consistently ranks among the top risk factors not only for respiratory disease burden but also for the global burden of disease.
+After initialing here, complete part D. If the patient is under 18, has a diagnosed terminal condition, and will be receiving medical marijuana in a smokable form, please review and initial the remainder of Part B before completing Part D. Respiratory Health Exposures to tobacco smoke and household air pollution consistently ranks among the top risk factors not only for respiratory disease burden but also for the global burden of disease.
 Given the known relations ships between tobacco smoking and multiple respiratory conditions, one could hypothesize that long-term cannabis smoking leads to similar deleterious effects of respiratory health, and some investigators ague that cannabis smoking may be even more harmful that of tobacco smoking.
 Data collected from 15 volunteers suggest that smoking one cannabis joint can lead to four times the exposure to carbon monoxide and three to five times more tar deposition than smoking a single cigarette.
 Cognitive and Psychosocial Development Researchers are still studying the long-term health effects of marijuana.
 Most people agree that marijuana use hurts adolescents more than adults.
 It is during the period of adolescence and young adulthood that the neural substrates that underlie the development of cognition are most active.
 Adolescence marks one of the most impressive stretches of neural and behavioral change with substantial a protracted development in terms of both brain structure and function.
 As a result, cannabis and other substance use during this period may incur relatively greater interference in neural, social, and academic functioning compared to late developmental periods.

 • There is limited evidence of a statistical association between sustain abstinence form cannabis use and impairments in the cognitive domains of learning, memory, and attention.